padogrid/geode-1-cluster-app-ln-ny-perf_test_wan/README.md

 - **ny:** [http://localhost:7070/pulse](http://localhost:7070/pulse)
 - **ln:** [http://localhost:7080/pulse](http://localhost:7080/pulse)

-:exclamation: Note that only one instance of Pulse can be viewed per browser.
+:pencil2: Note that only one instance of Pulse can be viewed per browser.
 To view both clusters, you need to open two different browsers, e.g., view `ny` from Chrome and `ln` from Firefox.

 ## Test Cases